jeremyleenz/Invoices/README.md

 - Add UI and snapshot tests
 - Add integration tests using MockWebServer
 - Add CI/CD pipeline with linting and automated tests
-- Improve error handling by distinguishing between empty, network and parsing errors
+- Improve error handling by distinguishing between empty, network and parsing errors for a better user experience
 - Support multiple currencies
 - Introduce repository interfaces for easier faking in tests
 - Extract mapper classes from ViewModel/Repository for clearer separation and better testability